Making customers happy is important in today’s highly competitive market. The fact is that no business can survive without customers’ patronage.

 This is why you have to do everything to make them happy.
 If customers are important to a business, then customer service is vital to business success too.
 To some businesses, it’s the customer service that determines whether a customer will come back for more or not.

-Making customers happy is important because it is the best way to gain their loyalty.
-Loyal customers can easily become brand advocates which is good for your business’s word-of-mouth marketing efforts.
+Making customers happy is important because it is the best way to gain customer loyalty.
+Loyal customers can easily become brand advocates and this is good for your business’s word-of-mouth marketing efforts.

 No doubt about it, we all know that brand advocates are powerful marketing tools but is your business really making use of them and their loyalty to your business?

 Phrases that will make your customers happy and buy more

 - Phrases that will make your customers happy and buy more

 First of all, what is customer service, and do you really understand its importance?
 Customer service is the service provided to customers before, during, and after purchasing and using goods and services.
 It’s an integral part of the business that has to be taken seriously.

 Good customer service provides an experience that meets customer expectations.
 It produces satisfied customers.
 Meanwhile, bad customer service can generate complaints.

 Principles of customer service are all very well, but you need to put those principles into action with everything you do and say.
 There are certain “magic words” customers want to hear from you and your staff.
 Make sure all your employees understand the importance of the key phrases below: